Here’s How To Make Your Facebook Account More Secure

 Check Out Page Roles And Permissions

-If you are handling a business or a page, you might want to browse around with the different Page roles that’s available on Facebook, as well as check on what permissions that each have.
+If you are handling a business or a page, you might want to browse around with the different Page roles that’s available on Facebook, as well as check on what permissions each role has.

-It’s also advisable that you have more than one person as an admin for your Page in case anything goes wrong, you will have someone to back up and help to keep your page running and also get you back in.
+It’s also advisable that you have more than one person as an admin for your Page in case anything goes wrong.
+That way, you will have someone to back you up, help to keep your page running, and also get you back in.

 Not Everyone Is A Friend